Handbook

 Truancy Referrals to Juvenile Court

 The Director of Jefferson County Schools hereby notifies parents/guardians of the truancy reporting procedures.
+A student may be referred to Juvenile Court after the implementation of the progressive truancy plan.
 Truancy cases shall be reported to a Juvenile Court appointed TRUANCY REVIEW BOARD.
 Jefferson County Schools shall provide student record information (including Family Resource Center contacts) to the Truancy Review Board for those students who have accumulated unexcused absences.
 Parents/guardian may file an objection to the child’s school record being shared with the Truancy Review Board.
 This may be done (after receiving a notice) by giving a written statement of objection to the principal of the child’s school, or it may be done within three (3) days following the first truancy notice given by the student’s building principal.
 If no objection has been filed within three (3) days, student unexcused absences shall be reported to the Truancy Review Board.
 A petition shall be filed in Juvenile Court for a truant student whose parent/guardian has filed a written objection to a Truancy Board review.
 The school shall continue to send written notices to parent(s)/guardian(s) after each accumulative absence.
 Parents must provide documents to the principal verifying any absence due to medical, funeral, legal, or religious holidays.
 These should be provided the day the student returns to the school.

 In-School Suspension (ISS)